-Tom Tabori accepts instructions in all areas of chambers’ work, with a particular interest in public and human rights law, commercial and construction, financial services and regulation, and regulatory and disciplinary law.
+Tom Tabori accepts instructions in all areas of chambers’ work, with a particular interest in public and human rights law and regulatory and disciplinary law.

 He is authorised for Direct Access, which means he can take work directly from members of the general public.

 Administrative & Public

 Tom is interested in all areas of public law, particularly regulatory and disciplinary law, but also civil liberties and human rights, education law, social security, immigration and asylum, housing, community care, electoral law, charity law, and actions against the police.

 He appears for both claimants/applicants and defendants/respondents, and was appointed to the Attorney General’s London C Panel in January 2019.

 - Tom has particular expertise in human rights law and was on the executive committee of the Human Rights Lawyers Association (HRLA) for two years (2017-2019).
 His recent instructions in this area include: